 “Live the Dream” keynote for graduating seniors.
 (Empowerment)

 It’s time to change the narrative for graduating seniors.
 This keynote address is designed to inspire your graduates to invent their future.
 By thinking outside the box, degrees can be the springboard to a wealth of new opportunities, perhaps many they have never even imagined.
 Graduates are encouraged to embrace what makes them unique and use it to their advantage.
 It’s time to live the dream!

-Judy Gaman, MS, BSHS a graduate of the George Washington University.
+Judy Gaman, MS, BSHS a graduate of George Washington University.
 She is an award-winning author and speaker who shares her message of finding and developing passion with students at all stages, from orientation to graduation.
-When not speaking on a stage, she can be heard across the country on the nationally-syndicated Staying Young Show.
+When not speaking on a stage, she can be heard across the country on the nationally syndicated Staying Young Show.